 - Impaired Hearing—Drivers rely less on their ears than other road users, such as pedestrians, because they are encased in glass and steel, and often have the music or radio on.
 However, drivers rely on hearing, particularly when being warned by other drivers, such as being honked at to not change lanes, because there is another driver occupying that space.

 - Poor Flexibility—Bad flexibility results in a driver relying solely on their mirrors, which are often not adjusted properly.
 Elderly drivers are less likely to turn and look to the sides before changing lanes, a dangerous behavior that can cause pedestrians and cyclists serious injuries.

 - Medications—Certain medications cause drowsiness, dizziness, various forms of intoxication, disorientation, weakness, and other issues that may inhibit the elderly person’s ability to drive.

 - Health Complications While Driving—Anyone can suffer a sudden medical emergency while driving, though a stroke or heart attack is much more common among the elderly.
 Such an emergency renders the driver incapable of steering, braking, or doing anything to avoid a collision.

-Talk to a Campbell Traffic Collision Attorney Today for Help
+Talk to a San Jose Traffic Collision Attorney Today for Help